Meet the Lab

 Julia Chavez

 Julia worked with the OHL to study saponite precipitates: their use in carbon dioxide sequestration and their relevance to habitable environments on early Earth and early Mars.
 She completed her M.S. thesis in Environmental Engineering at CSU Los Angeles, and has a Bachelor’s in Mathematics from Lewis & Clark College.
+She currently works in the environmental engineering industry.

 Nancy Carman